The Extraordinary Life of Deacon Brodie (A Full Account)

 The Tollbooth is the one formerly found in West Parliament Square just outside St Giles’ Cathedral.
 It’s the one now marked with the Heart of Mid-Lothian, you know the place that you’re supposed to spit on for good luck.

-Don’t confuse it with the Canongate Tolbooth, funnily enough on Canongate which is now the Tolbooth Tavern.
-Although a prison, Canongate Tolbooth would see debtors, and in the early days Covenanters behind its walls rather than the more determined criminals like Brodie or Jean Waldie and Helen Torrence, Edinburgh’s first body snatchers.
+Don’t confuse it with the Canongate Tolbooth.
+Although a prison, Canongate Tolbooth would see debtors, and in the early days Covenanters, behind its walls rather than the more determined criminals like Brodie or Jean Waldie and Helen Torrence, Edinburgh’s first body snatchers.

 During his trial, the depth of Brodie’s involvement in the robberies slowly came to light.
 Duplicate keys are said to have been found at his house, along with disguises and pistols presumably used in the raid on the Excise Offices.